 Why is Newfoundland so haunted?
 And why is Conception Bay North, where I live, the most haunted place in this very spooky island?
 I answer these questions as I present an hour of traditional Newfoundland ghost stories, collected from the communities near me.

-The barrens can be just as terrifying as the ocean: for generations, people have seen the blueberry picking ghost that haunts the turn of the road near Grates’ Cove.
-I tell the mysterious story of The Ferryland Visitor, my latest book: a family who has just moved to a lonely lighthouse has a very disconcerting encounter.
-Finally, I relate a very unsettling experience I had myself on the barrens one dark Newfoundland night.
+I tell the mysterious true story of The Ferryland Visitor: A Mysterious Tale, about a family who has just moved to a lonely lighthouse.
+Then I describe an unsettling experience I had myself on the barrens one dark Newfoundland night.
 I finish the performance with a dramatic telling of a story about ghostly footsteps in Bay de Verde in the 1920s.

 Grades 4 through 6